juliepierides/Pigmentur/README.md

 - There will also be 5-6 other levels that will force the player to think creatively, using the various mechanics/colors that he/she collects throughout the levels.

 ## Contributors
-- Julie Pierides
+- Julie Pierides : Art, Concept, and Design
-- Kevin Tang
+- Kevin Tang : Programmer
-- Brian Kalish
+- Brian Kalish : Animator
-- Nickolai Olsen
+- Nickolai Olsen : Level Designer